hobg0blin/web-production-2/week12/README.md

 - How you’ll integrate a node.js server
 - What different pages & functionality your final will have.

-There’s also the homework:
+2. Assignment:

-### Option 1: Your Very Own World Of Text
+### Option 1: Your Very Own World Of Text/CRUD App Prototype
 - Using the [starter code](https://drive.google.com/file/d/1CkitMaBhCfktgM0kX14DjhQLDl9aANH3/view?usp=sharing), create your own world of text/message board/social network/To Do list, collaborative poetry app, whatever you’d like it to be!
 - Modify the styling and code/templates to reflect what you’d like your project to be - if it’s a social network or message board, give it a name.
 If it’s a giant collaborative poem, change the title and form HTML to reflect that!
 - Add at least one new attribute to the form in `messages.handlebars`, make sure it gets added to the `messages` object in app.js, and display it in the handlebars template in `messages.handlebars`.